 Before You Apply, Register Your Organization

 SAMHSA recommends that you begin the following registration processes as soon as you know you want to apply for a grant.
-These registrations can take up to four weeks.
+These registrations can take up to six weeks.

 System for Award Management (SAM)

 SAM is the official U.S. Government system that aids in managing the federal awards process.
+As part of the registration process, you will be assigned a Unique Entity Identifier (UEI).
 After you register with SAM, you must update the information there every 12 months for your account to remain active.
 When you update your SAM record, it takes two to three days to complete the validation process.
 It may take an additional one to two days for Grants.gov to validate your SAM registration.
 Grants.gov will reject electronic submissions from applicants with expired SAM registrations.

 Authorized Organization Representative (AOR) Status and E-Business Point of Contact

-Make sure the person submitting your application is properly registered with Grants.gov as the Authorized Organization Representative (AOR) for the specific DUNS Number cited in your application.
+Make sure the person submitting your application is properly registered with Grants.gov as the Authorized Organization Representative (AOR) for the specific UEI cited in your application.

 If your organization is registered at Grants.gov, check your AOR status before you apply for a grant.
 Make sure that the AOR registered with Grants.gov is still with your organization.
 If you need to assign a new AOR, do so promptly.
 Not having an active AOR may prevent your application from being accepted by Grants.gov.
 You may need to contact your organization’s E-Business Point of Contact, the person who can assign AOR roles.